 What to Expect in Alcohol Education Classes

 These classes usually last between 6 to 26 weeks depending on the case.
-You meet weekly.
-You listen.
-You learn how alcohol affects judgment.
-You hear real stories.
-You begin to understand how quickly one drink can lead to disaster.
+You meet weekly, you listen, you learn how alcohol affects judgment, you hear real stories, and you begin to understand how quickly one drink can lead to disaster.
 It’s not just school.
 It’s a reality check.

 You’ll need to complete all sessions.
 You’ll need to stay sober.
 And you’ll need a completion certificate to show the court or the MVA.